email@example.com: Jeffrey Amaning, Technical Support Supervisor

 Which of your tasks do you enjoy most?

 Jeff: The new ones.
 I love doing things I’ve never done before.
 But, to be completely honest, what I really enjoy the most at sum.cumo is the journey.
 I’m surrounded here by a bunch of incredibly cool, creative and unique characters who, despite their striking differences, work in harmony with each other in a way that I still don’t completely understand.
 Old ones, young ones, chubby ones, skinny ones, reds, greens, introverts, party animals, nerds, polo-shirt wearers… We all converge here and laugh with each other and hang out together after work.
 We even meet up after work.
 It's a kind of collaborative spirit that I didn't think was possible, and it bears witness to how good the corporate culture at sum.cumo is.
 But this team of people also takes a very close look at whom they admit to the family.
 Getting to belong to this team is like being knighted.

 What makes sum.cumo special?
 What motivates you here?

 Jeff: What’s special and what motivates me is sum.cumo itself.
-First and foremost Björn (Freter), who as its founder and managing director, totally fulfills the role of vision keeper.
 The extremely positive spirit of collaboration here always compells you to think positively yourself.
 We’ve all known somebody who’s always complaining, who’s constantly spreading bad vibes and bringing everyone down with them.
 It’s how a group of people can quickly get into a negative spiral.
 Here, the whole thing is completely inverted.
 Here, we motivate, value and trust each other.
 And it’s exactly that positive energy that motivates me.